"Jo" to Joh" Obituaries

 a member of Swift Post, G. A. R., who had served his country in many battles during the Civil War, passed away at his late residence, No. 105 Cherry street.
 He was born in Phelps, N. Y., January 31, 1839.
 On August 8, 1862, when he was 23 years old, he enlisted and fought in the following battles: Harper's Ferry, Gettysburg, Auburn Ford, Bristow Station, Mine Run, Morton's Ford, the Wilderness, Po River, Spottsylvania, North Anna River, Tolopotomoy, Cold Harbor, Petersburg, Deep Bottom, Strawberry Plains, Ream's Station, Farmville and Appomattox Court House.
 He was sick in the hospital from September 18 to November 1, 1864, was appointed corporal July 1, 1864, and was discharged with the regiment.
 Since the war the deceased made his home in this city.
 He was employed in the Bending Works, the Herendeen Manufacturing plant and the American Can Company's works, being at the last place until about six weeks ago, when he was obliged to leave owing to ill health.
 He is survived by his widow, Mrs. Eleanor Smith Johnson; one son, William H. Johnson of Seneca Falls; one daughter, Mrs. Calvin A. King of this city; and three grandchildren.
 The funeral will take place tomorrow afternoon at 4 o'clock from the house.
 Rev. D. H. Craver, pastor of the North Presbyterian church, will officiate and interment will be in Glenwood Cemetery.

-from Shortsville Enterprise 8 December 1911
+From Shortsville Enterprise 8 December 1911

 Farmington, N. Y. - Albert Johnson,